Updated June 29, 2023

 Introduction to FL Studio Keyboard Shortcuts

 FL Studio keyboard shortcuts help you speed up your work in this software while working on audio editing, processing, and manipulation.
-Keyboard shortcuts are a combination of keyboard keys, and by pressing them in combination, we can access any command very quickly such as you can press the Ctrl + Shift + R button of a keyboard for having Export Mp3 file command active, F4 for the next empty pattern with naming dialog box and so on.
+Keyboard shortcuts are a combination of keyboard keys, and by pressing them in combination, we can access any command very quickly as you can press the Ctrl + Shift + R button of a keyboard to have Export Mp3 file command active, F4 for the next empty pattern with naming dialog box and so on.
 I will tell you some of the shortcuts of this software, but you can also check more shortcuts from the Context menu of the menu bar.